airwallex/airwallex-payment-demo/docs/redirect.md

     id: 'replace-with-your-intent-id',
     client_secret: 'replace-with-your-client-secret',
   },
-  method: 'replace-with-your-redirect-method', // Required, 'alipaycn', 'alipayhk' , 'gcash' , 'dana', 'kakaopay' , 'tng'
+  method: 'replace-with-your-redirect-method', // Required, 'alipaycn', 'alipayhk' });
-});
 ```

 You **must provide intent details and payment method** to create the redirect element.

 More importantly, the payment method must be one that the Merchant has enabled to accept.
-For example, if the Merchant hasn't enabled Dana as a payment method, a redirect element with the 'dana' redirect method will not work.
+For example, if the Merchant hasn't enabled Alipay HK as a payment method, a redirect element with the 'alipayhk' redirect method will not work.

 There are also additional options as a second parameter to the `createElement` function that can overwrite styles and other functions.
 [See docs](/docs#createElement) for more details.